Who did you want to become when you were younger?

 I already had some professional experience when I graduated.
 However, I was afraid of fully committing to a job at such an early stage.
 Where I am from, people stick with one position for most of their lives.
 So I felt my first job was an important decision I didn’t want to rush into.
 I remembered a uni workshop where I met one of the IoT Kit creators from Futurice.
 Really fun guy!
 Later, I understood how lucky I was to set a foot into Futurice, where there was a lot more for me to come.
 I started a full-time position and would have never expected to be able to learn that much in such a short time.

-I was curious to see how it feels to help build up a newborn site.
+I was curious to see how it feels to help build up a newborn site (in 2020).
 I’m at a point in my life where a well-established office is not yet important.
 What mattered to me, was the opportunity to try new things and make an impact.
 By default, I like to push myself out of my comfort zone.
 The new office felt like one of those opportunities on the edge of my comfort zone.
 I learned a lot about company culture in Munich – simple things such as an open feedback culture.
 And here I am now, doing my part to build up that kind of office culture in Stuttgart and contribute to a new community.

 What are the biggest differences between the Futu Offices?